G33kF0rc3/hello-world-tingshiun/Readme.md

 To run Javascript outside of your browser, we need something called "Node".
 Node is a JavaScript runtime, we'll teach you more about it later.

 ##### 3. Git
 This whole project is managed with [Git](https://git-scm.com/).
-Git is a version control system, by keeping track of historical points of the project, allow people to collaborate and it also allows to track who did what.
+Git is a version control system, by keeping track of historical points of the project, allows people to collaborate while keeping track of who did what.
 Simple.

 I recommend you to use [GitHub Desktop](https://desktop.github.com/) for this, as it has a painless integration with GitHub.